Semiclassical and quantum shell-structure calculations of the moment of inertia: Conclusions

-One of the most important generalizations and most attractive applications of the semiclassical periodic-orbit theory seems, however, the inclusion into our description of the spin-orbit and the pairing interactions \cite{BQ81,AB02,BA04,BR10}, and the study of their influence on the collective vibrational and rotational excitations in heavy deformed nuclei.
+One of the most important generalizations and most attractive applications of the semiclassical periodic-orbit theory seems, however, the inclusion into our description of the spin-orbit and the pairing interactions \cite{BQ81,SG89,TH95,AB02,BA04,BR10}, and the study of their influence on the collective vibrational and rotational excitations in heavy deformed nuclei.
 It is, indeed, well known that, in particular, the inclusion of the pairing correlations often reduces the MI considerably.
-Any realistic description of rotation in nuclei therefore absolutely needs to take this pairing degree of freedom into account.
-Even if the MI shell component can be small as compared to its semiclassical counterpart, it is well-known (see, e.g., Ref.\ \cite{Fr12}) that e.g.\ for high-spin physics both the average and the shell-correction components are important in the non adiabatic approximation.
+Any realistic description of rotation in nuclei therefore absolutely requires to take the pairing degree of freedom into account.
+Even if the MI shell component can be small as compared to its semiclassical counterpart, it is well-known (see e.g.\ Ref.\ \refcite{Fr12}) that e.g.\ for high-spin physics both the average and the shell-correction components are important in the non adiabatic approximation.
 To carry out a full-fledged realistic calculation including a possible comparison with experimental data is of course beyond the scope of our present study, which should be rather understood as a first step into this direction.
-It is, in particular far away from the magic numbers, where shell corrections are small and pairing correlations are important that such a comparison of our theoretical predictions with the experimental data on rotational bands in well deformed nuclei would be highly desirable.
+It is, in particular far away from the magic numbers, where shell corrections are small and pairing correlations are important that such a comparison of our theoretical predictions with the experimental data on rotational bands in well deformed nuclei would be highly desirable. \\[ -2.0ex]

-As for further perspectives, one could think of applying our semiclassical theory to the shell corrections of other transport coefficients, such as the inertia and friction parameters, that play an important role, e.g.\ in the description of the fission process \cite{KP12,BPP19}.
-Now that the applicability of our NPPOT approach to non integrable systems such as the Woods-Saxon mean field has been demonstrated, we plan of course to apply our method to nuclear systems with a more realistic surface diffuseness \cite{MK16,KA17} within the nuclear collective dynamics, in particular involving magic nuclei, where the above discussed effects should be strongest.
-In this connection it is obvious that our NPPOT results could be extremely interesting for calculations of shell effects in the magnetic susceptibilities in quantum dots \cite{FK98,RU96}.
+Now that the applicability of our ISPMR to non integrable systems such as the Woods-Saxon mean field has been demonstrated, we plan of course to apply our method to nuclear systems with a more realistic surface diffuseness within the nuclear collective dynamics, in particular involving magic nuclei, where the above discussed effects should be strongest.
+In this connection it is obvious that our ISPMR results could also be extremely interesting for the calculation of shell effects of the magnetic susceptibility in quantum dots \cite{FK98,RU96}.